des reins avec un fond de feuillages dans une main

 The kidneys, the root of life

-These valuable organs play an essential role in longevity
+An essential role in longevity

 In Chinese medicine, the kidneys have an essential place.
 Indeed, these two precious organs manage and generate our vital energies.